How Much Weight Can a French Cleat Hold?

 Heavy-Duty Screws:

 • Wood Screws: For wooden French cleats, high-quality wood screws are essential.
 Look for screws with a thick shank and deep threads to ensure a strong grip in the wood.
-Screws that are at least 2.5 to 3 inches long are typically suitable for securing the cleat to wall studs.
+Screws that are at least 2.5 to 3 inches long are generally suitable for securing the cleat to wall studs.

 Anchors:

-• Toggle Bolts: When wall studs are not available, toggle bolts can provide strong support.
+• Toggle Bolts: When wall studs are not available, toggle bolts can offer strong support.
 These anchors expand behind the drywall, creating a secure hold.
 Choose toggle bolts with a high weight rating to match the load requirements of your French cleat.

 • Molly Bolts: Another option for drywall is molly bolts, which expand as the screw is tightened.
-They offer a solid anchor point and can support moderate weights.
+They provide a solid anchor point and can support moderate weights.
 Ensure the bolts are rated for the specific load you intend to mount.

 Installation Tips: